Friendship Begins on the Journey...

 The church cares for health wellbeing of her people by teaching them to be clean and live in a clean environment.
 People are encouraged to take children for immunization and other primary health care services and takes part in the HIV/AIDS awareness and prevention campaigns.
 The parish has one health centre at the parish.
 The health centre serves both in and out patients and it has a maternity ward.
 It serves people of all religious denominations.

-The Sister Parish Ministry at Our Lady Star of the Sea Catholic Church strives to deepen our faith and experience the universal catholic church through developing a Sister Parish relationship with our sisters and brothers at Mary, Mother of the Church, Nyakishenyi Parish, in Uganda.
+The Sister Parish Ministry at Our Lady Star of the Sea Catholic Church strives to deepen our faith and experience the universal catholic church through developing a Sister Parish relationship with our sisters and brothers at Mary, Mother of Martyrs, Nyakishenyi Parish, in Uganda.
 Guided by Gospel values and Catholic Social Teaching, we desire to foster solidarity and cultivate creativity for a mutually beneficial relationship of sharing, understanding, and respecting each other’s values, cultures, and resources.

 The Sister Parish Motto: